Executive LLM in International Business Law

 - Summer Budapest has a mid-June residency

-- Summer I Boston has a mid-July residency
+- Summer Boston has an early August residency

-Students may take these sessions in any order, or may even complete the entire residency requirement by taking the Summer Budapest, Summer I Boston, and Summer II Boston sessions consecutively over six weeks in the summer.
+Students may take these sessions in any order, or may even complete the entire residency requirement by taking the Summer Budapest, Spring Boston, and Summer Boston sessions consecutively over six weeks in the summer.
 Students can complete the entire degree in approximately seven months, or take up to five years to finish: whatever best fits each student’s professional schedule.

 International Taxation Concentration